-- A. What is the rationale for changing the rules instead of leaving them as currently written? - The proposed rule set updates outdated standards, corrects typographical errors, and supplies clarity to all rules on licensure. - 8.
+- A. What is the rationale for changing the rules instead of leaving them as currently written?
+The proposed rule set supplies clarity to all rules on licensure. - 6.
 Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.

 The proposed rules supply a regulatory mechanism for the practice of osteopathic medicine and surgery.
 To protect the health, safety, and welfare of Michigan's citizens, it is important that members of the profession adhere to educational and professional standards.
+The rules ensure that applicants receive proper education and training prior to licensure and that licensees are competent to practice.
+There is no less burdensome way to ensure that applicants and licensees satisfy minimum requirements for practice.

-9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.
+7. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.

-None of the rules in the rule set are obsolete or unnecessary.
+There are no rules in this rule set that are obsolete or unnecessary.